 Alternatively, you can also create a tentative business plan at the offset, but change certain details based on the results of your soft launch.

-(Note: We've also created a subscription box business plan PDF template you can use to print or work on it offline.
+(Note: We've also created a subscription box business plan template you can use to print or work on it offline.
 Totally free - no email required!)

 Read on to find out what your business plan should comprise of!